microsoft/vscode-docs/api/advanced-topics/remote-extensions.md

 ## Debugging Extensions

-While you [can install a development version of your extension](#installing-a-development-version-of-your-extension) for simple tests, you probably will want to actually debug your extension in a remote environment or in Visual Studio Online to make fixes.
+While you [can install a development version of your extension](#installing-a-development-version-of-your-extension) for simple tests, you probably will want to actually debug your extension in a remote environment or in VS Online to make fixes.
 We will cover how to edit, launch, and debug your extension in [Visual Studio Online](#debugging-with-visual-studio-online), a [local container](#debugging-in-a-development-container), a [SSH host](#debugging-using-ssh), or in [WSL](#debugging-using-wsl) in this section.

 Note that typically your best starting point is test using something that restricts port access (VS Online, containers, remote SSH hosts with a restrictive firewall) since extensions that work in these environments tend to work in less restrictive ones like WSL.

 ### Debugging with Visual Studio Online

-Debugging your extension in [Visual Studio Online](https://aka.ms/vso) is a good starting point since you use both VS Code and Visual Studio Online's browser-based editor.
+Debugging your extension in [Visual Studio Online](https://aka.ms/vso) is a good starting point since you use both VS Code and VS Online's browser-based editor.
 Note that, while there is a cost to the service's cloud-based managed environments, you can use your own desktop/laptop as a self-managed environment to test the extension at no cost.

 Just follow these steps: